-8 Key Places To Find Private Pay Clients
+8 Key Places To Find Private Paying Senior Clients

-In my opinion, the best way to acquire Disabled and Senior Patients is the "old fashioned way."
+In my opinion, one of the best ways to attract Disabled and Senior Clients is the "old fashioned way."

-Here are 8 key places where you will be sure to find Private Paying Patients.
+Here are 8 key places where you will be sure to find Private Paying Senior Clients.

-1. The Grocery Store- Morning or mid-morning is best.
-Every day of the week- and if you have small children like me they will almost ALWAYS approach you.
+Morning or mid-morning is best.
+Every day of the week- and if you have small children like me, they will almost ALWAYS approach you.

 I am also seeing quite frequently Seniors forgetting where they parked their car.
 The grocery store is one of the most underrated places to find potential Disabled and Senior Clients to serve.

-2. Hospital or a Rehabilitation Facility Discharge List- You can have your name and number- or your business put on discharge lists.
+You can have your name and number- or your business put on discharge lists at major hospitals.
 When Patients need further assistance (Medical or Non-Medical) upon leaving the hospital, healthcare staff will refer them to this list.

-3. A Facility that you are already working at- If you are already working at a facility someone may need Private Duty Assistance while they are there, or upon leaving- If you work for an agency that sends you to a Facility, step out on your break, get some coffee, walk around the premises a bit.
+If you work for an agency that sends you to a Senior Care Facility, step out on your break, get some coffee, and walk around the premises a bit.

-When a Patient goes to the dining room for meals, many times a member of their Family will eat with them.
-Take note and see how you can help to make it easier on the Family.
-Also, Residents at a Facility will notice how you assist your Client and approach you for help.
+When Residents at a Senior care facility go to the dining room for meals, many times a member of their Family will come and eat with them.
+Take note, and see how you can help make Caregiving easier on the Family.

 When I was going to assess a gentleman for possible future assistance, he lived in some apartments specified for people with Disabilities.

-While his former Private Duty Caregiver was showing me around the activity room, I noticed a large bulletin board where people placed their business information- some even had their name phone number and what they did neatly written on an index card.
+While his former Private Duty Caregiver was showing me around the activity room, I noticed a large bulletin board where people placed their business information- some even had their name, phone number, and the care services that they offer, neatly written on an index card.

-5. Craig's List- You will be surprised!
-Family Members will put ads out on Craigslist searching for the perfect Caregiver to help.
+You will be surprised!
+Family Members will put ads out on Craigslist searching for the perfect Professional Caregiver to help.

-This can also be a great way to find Clients to serve if you are just starting out- Check in your local newspaper as well- The ads that are put out that I have seen will have their own fees which may be under the amount that you charge.
+This can also be a great way to find Clients to serve if you are just starting out.

-One should check it out anyways because you don't have to accept the Client after meeting with them- You could negotiate in person and may come to an agreement that equals out to the amount that you desire-(such as more days or hours.)
+One should check it out anyways because 1.
+You don't have to accept the Client after meeting with them, and 2.
+You could negotiate in person, and come to an agreement that equals out to the amount that you desire-such as more days or hours.

-As an inexperienced or experienced Caregiver Entrepreneur you never know what you may gain from it.
+Whether you are inexperienced or experienced, you never know what you may gain from it.

-- When they are overbooked, go on vacation, need a weekend off, or they just don't want to work weekends with a permanent Client.
+Assist another Senior Care Entrepreneur when they are overbooked, go on vacation, need a weekend off, or if they just don't want to work weekends with a permanent Client.

-I met a guy who assisted an elderly man over the whole weekend.
-He asked me if I wanted to make a quick $750 so that he can have the weekend to himself for a change.
+I met a guy who was assisted an elderly man every weekend.
+He asked me if I wanted to make a quick $750 so that he can have a whole weekend to himself for a change.